timwedde/py_midicsv/README.md

 # pydicsv
 A Python library inspired by the midicsv tool (originally found [here](http://www.fourmilab.ch/webtools/midicsv/)).

-# THIS LIBRARY IS CURRENTLY NOT FUNCTIONAL!
+## Disclaimer
-This library is currently under development and will be subject to massive changes as well as bugs and errors during this time.
+This library is currently in Beta.
+This means that the interface might change and that the encoding scheme is not yet finalised.
+Expect slight inconsistencies.

 ## Differences
 This library adheres as much as possible to how the original library works, however generated files are not guaranteed to be entirely identical when compared bit-by-bit.